Free Street Hoops in NYC

 - more in outdoors & recreation/

-All summer long, incredible athletes—including pros, future pros and NCAA standouts—hit the asphalt throughout the City for the fast-paced, hard-nosed, inimitable variation of hoops known as "streetball."
-These courts have seen the likes of Anthony Mason, Julius Erving and Kemba Walker—NYC streetball legend Ed "Booger" Smith even once appeared on the cover of Sports Illustrated, though he sadly never did reach the NBA.
-And if your budget can't sustain the cost of courtside seats for the Knicks, Nets or Liberty, you're in luck—the four leagues listed below all cost nothing to watch.
+While the NBA Finals are taking place far from New York City, there's no shortage of basketball in the five boroughs.
+In fact, NYC's outdoor courts will host games all summer long, and there's plenty of reason for visitors to check them out.
+The City's blacktop has seen the likes of Anthony Mason, Julius Erving and Kemba Walker—NYC streetball legend Ed "Booger" Smith even once appeared on the cover of Sports Illustrated, though he sadly never did reach the NBA.
+And if your budget can't sustain the cost of courtside seats for the Knicks, Nets or Liberty, you're in luck: the four leagues listed below all cost nothing to watch.

 Top Streetball Leagues:

 The basketball court at West 4th Street Courts is known as "The Cage," because its trademark high fence boxes players into much-smaller-than-regulation dimensions.
 The league here draws huge crowds, who take up the few folding chairs by the court and line the surrounding sidewalks to watch.
 Anthony Mason and Mario Elie plied their trade here before hitting it big in the NBA (and it was Ed "Booger" Smith's home court, too).

 Schedule (regular season begins on May 26 and runs through July 24; details available on the league's Facebook page):

 Saturday–Sunday: 3pm, 4:30pm & 6pm

 Holcombe Rucker Park (Harlem)

 Named for Holcombe Rucker, the Harlem teacher who first started a basketball tournament here in 1950, this court has seen some huge names in its time—Julius Irving and Wilt Chamberlain among them—and still showcases big-time talent during the Entertainers Basketball Classic.